Arizona Living Trust Rules and Law: What Are They?

 Living Trust Benefits

-When your estate planning in Chandler, AZ, includes a living trust, you benefit by bypassing probate.
+When your estate planning in Arizona, includes a living trust, you benefit by bypassing probate.
 Your assets transfer directly to your beneficiaries.
 You need to make sure your living trust in Arizona is properly funded.
 Part of funding you revocable living trust is the transfer of assets to the trusts in Arizona.
 Real estate, personal property, any financial assets (like ban accounts and retirement accounts), need to be put in trust for it to avoid probate.
 Trusts in Arizona are very common as the trusts law in Arizona are some of the best in the country.

 Your trust designates how and when beneficiaries receive their inheritance.
 You may include stipulations for distribution, such as after college graduation or after reaching a specific age.
 You can also have specific designations in how to treat a minor children and who should care for them and their assets.
 You can even set up a different trust for your children.